 What Causes Toenails to Thicken?

-- Basically, any alteration to the nail plate, nail bed, or root of the nail can result in thickening.
+- Any alteration to the nail plate, nail bed, or root of the nail can result in thickening.
 This damage may be temporary or permanent, depending on the cause.

 - We can add thickened toenails to the list of changes that occur with age.
 While it may be simply the accumulation of trauma over time, other factors such as metabolic change and the reduction of blood flow also play a role.